mnc834/vtrack/README.txt

 http://<server's IP>:8080/sample_test - visual interval evaluation

-Last time used Erlang-20.0 to successfully build and run.
+Last time Erlang-20.0 was used to successfully build and run.